SlimeVR/SlimeVR-Docs-Site/diy/IMU Comparison.md

 # IMU Comparison
 The community has been hard at work testing various IMU's for DIY SlimeVR trackers.
 We held a survey amongst the DIY community to get a clearer picture on the current state of available IMU's.
-All Results including the ratings are based on user feedback and weighed against the survey.
+All results including the ratings are based on user feedback and weighed against the survey.
 Scores are based on the average answer given to any chip during the survey.

 ## Index